• Rick Steves' Best of Scotland in 14 Days Tour, Day by Day

 We'll begin today with a visit to St. Andrews, Scotland's oldest university town and a mecca for golfers worldwide.
 You'll have time to explore the ruins of St. Andrews' medieval cathedral, watch duffers playing the Old Course — considered the birthplace of golf — and enjoy lunch.
 Then we'll cross the famous Firth of Forth on our way into Edinburgh.
 After settling into our hotel, we'll take an orientation walk of Georgian Edinburgh, before setting you free for dinner on your own.

-• Day 12: Conquering Edinburgh
+Day 12: Conquering Edinburgh

 Today we'll wind our way through the Gothic streets of Edinburgh's old town, seeing the best of the city on foot.
 Our walking tour will take us up the Royal Mile — with its wealth of historic buildings, quaint shops, narrow lanes, and hidden courtyards — then onto Grassmarket and Greyfriars Cemetery.
-This afternoon, visit imposing Edinburgh Castle at your leisure to see the Scottish Crown Jewels and Stone of Scone and to soak up the dramatic views from this military stronghold and birthplace of the city.
+This afternoon, visit imposing Edinburgh Castle (entry ticket provided) at your leisure to see the Scottish Crown Jewels and Stone of Scone and to soak up the dramatic views from this military stronghold and birthplace of the city.
 Tonight, we'll share memories of Scotland and toast new friends at our final dinner together.
 Slàinte!

 • Day 13: Tour Over After Breakfast

-Breakfast is provided, but there are no group activities today.
 Edinburgh's airport and train station are easy connections from our neighborhood.
 Glasgow is one hour away by train; London is 90 minutes by air.
 For those tempted to continue their trip, Edinburgh is a great jumping-off point to Paris, Dublin, Amsterdam, and many other exciting destinations.
 Turas math dhut!
 (Happy travels!)